 “When you look at how we use energy in our society, about eighty percent of the energy is liquid or gaseous fuels.
 We need hydrogen to decarbonize that whole section of the energy pie.”

 Greg Caldwell and Laura Pysyk are engineers working on ATCO’s hydrogen blending project to decarbonize home heating.
-Learn more about hydrogen’s place in fueling a zero emission future on this episode of Changing for Climate and read the blog post.
+Learn more about hydrogen’s place in fuelling a zero-emission future on this episode of Changing for Climate and read the blog post: Hydrogen’s role in a zero-emissions future.

 Retrofitting a 1953 Bungalow to Net-Zero